-- Recipients of Engineering Scholarship Program awards are subject to GPA review at the conclusion of each spring semester.
-Scholars having a cumulative institutional (UA) GPA less than 3.000 will be placed on scholarship probation with the College of Engineering for the following academic year.
+- Recipients of Engineering Scholarship Program awards are subject to grade point average (GPA) review at the conclusion of each spring semester.
+Scholars having a cumulative institutional (UA) GPA less than 3.000 will be placed on Scholarship Advisory with the College of Engineering for the following academic year.
 A courtesy notice will be sent via official Crimson email.

 - Regardless of GPA or probation status, College of Engineering scholars found to be registered for unapproved course loads will be issued a Progress Warning.
 Conditions for scholarship renewal under a Progress Warning are case-dependent, subject to review for compliance, and in certain cases, may result in retroactive scholarship cancellation of that semester’s award if the student fails to complete agreed-upon coursework.
 Further details would be provided upon receipt of the Progress Warning notice.